amalex5/amalex5.github.io/_posts/2016-01-14-recuse-center-day-2-4.markdown

 None of that is very clear.
 Oh well.

-I forced myself to code-review with D., who said he thought it was really well-written JavaScript (!).
+I forced myself to code-review with D., who said he thought it was really well-written JavaScript.
 I agree with the specific compliment: it *was* good JS!
 The program is so conceptually straightforward and clear in my mind that I was able to write very clear and well-organized JS.
 (Just like with writing English!)
-On the other hand, I really don't think I'm a very strong JavaScripter.
+But in general I don't think I'm a very strong JavaScripter.
 I never use objects in JS (or rather, JS's weird [object-like system](https://en.wikipedia.org/wiki/Prototype-based_programming)) and don't really know how they work.
 I guess I should try to find something to write in JS that will FORCE me to be more object-oriented.

 Argh.
 But I don't want to waste my time at RC writing JavaScript.
 I want to do things that are HARD! things that use RC's human capital and social resources (i.e., all the really cool/smart/knowledgable people I'm around)! things that are harder to motivate myself to do on my own!